jonathonbaron/jonathonbaron.github.io/sops_checklists/qualtrics_mturk_checklist.md

             6. Validation
                 * Ensure that each question features appropriate validation using Validation Options (e.g., Request Response, or Custom Validation for various input formats)
     2. Alpha testing -- prior to "beta testing" with research assistants or lab members, the survey must be "alpha tested" in its entirety both using the Preview Survey functionality, and with recorded responses (using the Anonymous Link for web distribution)
-        i.
-Independent testing (Preview Survey)
+        1. Independent testing (Preview Survey)
-            1. Complete thorough independent testing procedures through the Qualtrics Preview Survey functionality; ensure that randomization, embedded data, and branching function correctly ii.
-Research-assistant testing (Preview Survey)
+            1. Complete thorough independent testing procedures through the Qualtrics Preview Survey functionality; ensure that randomization, embedded data, and branching function correctly
+        2. Research-assistant testing (Preview Survey)
             1. Share survey with research assistants for a full, thorough review of instrument text and Survey Flow (including all survey elements)
             2. Ensure that research assistants complete a full, thorough review of the survey via the Preview Survey functionality
-            3. The survey should contain stable, functioning elements as detailed in Section 21. iii.
-Independent testing (recorded responses)
+            3. The survey should contain stable, functioning elements as detailed in Section 21.
+        3. Independent testing (recorded responses)
             1. After ensuring that the survey functions as intended via instrument, Survey Flow, and Preview Survey review, generate an Anonymous Link for recorded responses
             2. Ensure that survey functionality is maintained with recorded responses
                 * Attempt to "break" the survey functionality, especially with conditional embedded data, validation, and input text
-                * Examine potential issues and data structure by downloading data via Data & Analysis (using legacy format) iv.
-Research-assistant testing (recorded responses)
+                * Examine potential issues and data structure by downloading data via Data & Analysis (using legacy format)
+        4. Research-assistant testing (recorded responses)
             1. Share the Anonymous Link for recorded responses with research assistants for a full and thorough test of all survey features and functionalities
                 * Instruct research assistants to attempt to "break" the survey functionality, especially with conditional embedded data, validation, and input text
                 * Examine potential issues and data structure by downloading data via Data & Analysis (using legacy format)
     3. Beta testing -- when conducting research as part of a research lab, surveys must be "beta tested" with lab members using the Anonymous Link for web distribution (following independent and research-assistant "alpha testing")
-        i.
-Instruct lab members to attempt to "break" the survey functionality, especially with conditional embedded data, validation, and input text ii.
-Where employing randomization, request that lab members record which treatment(s) they receive, to confirm proper randomization iii.
-Examine potential issues and data structure by downloading data via Data & Analysis (using legacy format)
+        1. Instruct lab members to attempt to "break" the survey functionality, especially with conditional embedded data, validation, and input text
+        2. Where employing randomization, request that lab members record which treatment(s) they receive, to confirm proper randomization
+        3. Examine potential issues and data structure by downloading data via Data & Analysis (using legacy format)
 3. *MTurk HIT specification: once the Qualtrics survey is in concordance with the checklist items enumerated in Section 2, an MTurk HIT must be created and designed appropriately.*
     1. Create a new HIT
-        i.
-Navigate to the "Create" tab at the navigation bar at the top of the MTurk Requester page ii.
-If not employing an MTurk default format, select "Other" from the format list on the left; then select "Create Project" iii.
-Specify requirements for "Describe your HIT to Workers"
+        1. Navigate to the "Create" tab at the navigation bar at the top of the MTurk Requester page
+        2. If not employing an MTurk default format, select "Other" from the format list on the left; then select "Create Project"
+        3. Specify requirements for "Describe your HIT to Workers"
             1. Specify a "HIT Title"
             2. Specify a short "HIT description"
-            3. Specify appropriate "Keywords" pertaining to the HIT iv.
-Specify requirements for "Setting up your HIT"
+            3. Specify appropriate "Keywords" pertaining to the HIT
+        4. Specify requirements for "Setting up your HIT"
             1. Specify "Reward per assignment" (i.e., the payment rate, per subject)
             2. Specify "Number of assignments per HIT" (for a survey or survey experiment, this will correspond to the number of subjects to be recruited for the pilot or study---see Section 41. for further details; $.50/5 minutes is recommended)
             1. Specify "Time allotted per assignment" (1 Hours is recommended as a default)
             2. Specify time for "HIT expires in" (5 Days is recommended as a default)
             3. Specify time for "Auto-approve and pay Workers in" (8 Hours is recommended as a default)
-        v.
-Specify "Worker requirements"
+        5. Specify "Worker requirements"
             1. *Do not* "Require that Workers be Masters to do your HITs
                 * Masters are not required for quality tasks, but cost appreciably more than standard MTurk workers
             2. "Specify any additional qualifications Workers must meet to work on your HITs" (up to five may be set)